 Things one could be grateful for:

-Family, friends, life, love, happiness, food, shelter, career, pets, technology, medical advancement, therapists, financial stability, mental wellness, diversity, kindness, community, school, nature
+Family, friends, life, love, happiness, food, shelter, career, pets, technology, medical advancement, therapists, financial stability, mental wellness, diversity, kindness, community, school, nature.
+The list is endless!

 Possible ways to show gratitude: